What is an Advisory Board? In the most practical terms, an Advisory Board is a…

 Unlike a board of directors, the members of an Advisory Board are not authorised to act or make binding decisions on behalf of the organisation and they do not have any fiduciary responsibility.
 Advisory Boards are not legislated or regulated by the Corporations Act or any corporate governance codes within Australia.

-Advisory Boards generally meet on a semi-regular basis several times per year to support or compliment the businesses existing corporate structure.
+Advisory Boards generally meet on a semi-regular basis several times per year to support or complement the businesses existing corporate structure.
 A well-structured Advisory Board built on a best practice foundation includes a Charter to set out the terms of reference for the Advisory Board structure, participation and operations.

 The reasons a business utilises an Advisory Board can vary significantly.
 It could be to provide advice on how to grow the business, manage a significant transition, help the business handle a major crisis, expand into new markets or tackle a specific business problem.